Featured Comment:

 Give the potatoes a five-minute soak in cold water to get rid of any excess starch.

-Put the drained potatoes and carrots in a microwave-safe bowl with a tablespoon of water.
-Microwave on high (600W) for about three minutes to partially cook them.
+Once soaked, put the drained potatoes and carrots in a microwave-safe bowl with a tablespoon of water.
+Cover with plastic wrap and microwave on high (600W) for about three minutes to partially cook them.

-This step is to save time.
+This step is to speed up the cooking process and save time.
 If you don’t have a microwave, you can parboil the vegetables in a pot of boiling water or use a steamer to steam them instead.

 In a large pot, mix together the dashi stock, the parboiled carrots and potatoes, and the mushrooms.

-Bring the mixture to a boil over medium-high heat.
-Once it starts boiling, turn off the heat.
+Bring the mixture to a boil over medium-high heat and cook until the vegetables are softened to your liking.

-As soon as you turn off the heat, just mix in your miso paste.
+Once you’re happy with the vegetables, turn off the heat and mix in your miso paste.

-If you just drop the miso paste straight into the pot, you’ll end up with a lumpy soup that doesn’t taste quite right.
+If you just drop the miso paste straight into the pot, you’ll end up with a lumpy soup that is unevenly flavored.
 For the best results, put the miso on a mesh spoon or ladle, dip it in the broth, and whisk before adding it to the soup.
 If you don’t have these tools, just whisk the miso paste and a little broth in a small bowl to loosen it before pouring it into the pot.

 Split the soup between the serving bowls.
 Now, add the seared salmon fillets and blanched snow peas.
-Top each bowl with a little bit of butter and a dash of freshly ground black pepper.
+Top each bowl with a small slice of butter and a dash of freshly ground black pepper.

 More Miso Soup Recipes